MichaelBEspinoza/PowerBI-Portfolio/README.md

 ## 🚀 Projects

 ### **1. Customer Service Performance Dashboard**
 A complete analytics report designed to evaluate customer service operations during a specific period.
+This one was created in my first PowerBI DaxusLatam class.

 **Key insights included:**
 - ✔️ Total number of calls and assistance provided